shuttle-hq/shuttle/resources/opendal/README.md

 |-----------|-------|------------|--------------------------------------------------|
 | scheme    | `str` | `"memory"` | The scheme of the storage service to connect to. |

 All secrets are loaded from your `Secret.toml` file.

+For instance, when using `s3`, you can configure the scheme to `s3` and specify the secrets: `bucket`, `access_key_id`, and `secret_access_key`.

 Visit the [OpenDAL Documentation](https://opendal.apache.org/docs/rust/opendal/services/index.html) for more information on how to setup the secrets for the storage service you want to connect to.